jabranr/csv-parser/README.md

 # CSV Parser (PHP)

-PHP parser to parse CSV data from a file, stream or string
+PHP client to parse CSV data from a file, stream or string into indexed or associative arrays.

 # Install